5 Seasonal Strategies to Protect Your Interior Paint

 Start by scooting large items like couches and dressers away from walls by just a few inches.
 This not only protects the paint from constant contact but helps airflow reach the surface.
 In rooms where there’s frequent activity, like family rooms or entryways, placing washable covers or runners in common scuff zones can help reduce wear.

 These small changes matter more than many realize, especially after a fresh coat of paint.
-If your home has had residential painting services done recently, or you plan to make updates during winter break, this move keeps walls looking fresh for longer.
+If your home has had painting done recently, or you plan to make updates during winter break, this move keeps walls looking fresh for longer.

-Work With Your Painter to Touch Up Before Peak Winter
+5. Work With Your Painter to Touch Up Before Peak Winter

 Before temperatures drop too far, check in with your painter to address any needed touch-ups or questions.
 This timing allows work to be done while conditions are still favorable.
 Interiors don’t face the extreme cold the way exteriors do, but paint still cures better in stable, mild conditions.